techfano/ng-components/README.md

 # ng-components

-Web components for Angular.js and bootstrap 2.3.2, only check some examples about components or diorectives in the demo file and ng-componentes.js
+Web components for Angular.js and bootstrap 2.3.2, only check some examples about components or directives in the "demo", "0.1" files and ng-componentes.js

 #Features